 Finally a post about my Jordan trip where I make it out of Amman!
-Just as far as the lowest point on the Earth at 408m below sea level – The Dead Sea.
+Only about an hour away though, Just as far as the lowest point on the Earth at 408m below sea level – The Dead Sea.

 In my travels there are certain hotels, not the opulent and comfortable but ultimately faceless ones, but the cheaper more full of character ones, that have left an indelible impression on my memory, stories can be told (some not in polite company) about them and occasionally years later I wake up from a particularly vivid dream upset to find that I’m not in the hotel room I was dreaming of.